mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 [API docs for `Ember.SimpleAuth.Session`](http://ember-simple-auth.simplabs.com/ember-simple-auth-api-docs.html#Ember-SimpleAuth-Session) and __makes it available as `session` in all routes and controllers__).

-The application route must include the respective mixin provided by Ember.SimpleAuth:
+While not necessary, the easiest way to use the session is to include the `ApplicationRouteMixin` mixin provided by Ember.SimpleAuth in the application's application route:

 ```js
 App.ApplicationRoute = Ember.Route.extend(Ember.SimpleAuth.ApplicationRouteMixin);